orta/notes/games/phaser-redux.md

 Then, because we know as you go through the game finding words and selecting letters, we'll need some sort of way to describe the changes from the original baseline, where here I moved the first column down by one:

 ![pic of the game Typeshift with words found](/notes/assets/img/typeshift-2.png)

+We'll mix those props in with the changing settings:

 ```ts
 interface GameState {